-- 100% Drug Calculation test for Clinical Nursing 1, Clinical Nursing 2 and Clinical Nursing 3 - ↔ Have successfully completed skills check off with an instructor. - Solution → Solutio - Attend clinical prepared to provide safe care.
+- 100% Drug Calculation test for Clinical Nursing 1, Clinical Nursing 2 and Clinical Nursing 3 - ♣ Have successfully completed skills check off with an instructor. - ★ Have all required health and safety documentation up to date. - Attend clinical prepared to provide safe care.
 (Description is identified below)